Magic-Pod/bitrise-step-magic-pod/README.md

-# magicpod-uitest
+# magic-pod

-Magic Pod UI test step
+This step enables E2E testing powered by [Magic Pod](https://magic-pod.com)

 ## How to use this Step